 Another type of Identity theft is called: Tax Identity theft is when someone steals your SNN( Social security number)to falsify file tax returns with IRS.

-Well, once you noticed that your Identity is in risk, and something is going wrong .You should immediately call your bank and close all your accounts and have them start the investigation on what is missing on your accounts.
+Well, once you noticed that your Identity is at risk, and something is going wrong .You should immediately call your bank and close all your accounts and have them start the investigation on what is missing on your accounts.

 Secure your social security card in a safe place and NEVER give your number over the phone.

-Shred receipts, account statements, and your expired credit cards to prevent dumpster stealers from getting your personal information.
+Shred receipts, account statements, and expired credit cards to prevent dumpster stealers from getting your personal information.